JasonJAyalaP/ExtractBookz/README.md

 Have you foolishly archived your extensive and obviously legitimate ebook collection according to arcane scene rules?
-That is, an PDF/Epub/Mobi with a 8.3 filename inside multi-rars inside multi-zips inside a Dir-ect-tor-y?
+That is, a PDF/Epub/Mobi with a 8.3 filename inside multi-rars inside multi-zips inside a Dir-ect-tor-y?
 The cool kids tricked you with their ASCII art!
 I know.
 Me too.
 No worries though: I made a ruby script that extractz and renamez the bookz!

 # Installation
 ## Technical Overview